Phenylalanine: Dietary recommendations

-Other biological roles
+Metabolism

+As an essential amino acid, phenylalanine is not synthesized by animals, which must obtain it from dietary sources such as meat, dairy, eggs, and legumes.
+Bacteria, archaea, fungi, algae, some protozoans and plants biosynthesize phenylalanine via the shikimate pathway.

+While animals cannot synthesize phenylalanine, they can break it down.
+Through an irreversible reaction, the liver enzyme phenylalanine hydroxylase (PAH) converts phenylalanine into tyrosine.
 L-Phenylalanine is biologically converted into L-tyrosine, another one of the DNA-encoded amino acids.
 L-tyrosine in turn is converted into L-DOPA, which is further converted into dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline).
 The latter three are known as the catecholamines.

 Phenylalanine uses the same active transport channel as tryptophan to cross the blood–brain barrier.
 In excessive quantities, supplementation can interfere with the production of serotonin and other aromatic amino acids as well as nitric oxide due to the overuse (eventually, limited availability) of the associated cofactors, iron or tetrahydrobiopterin.
 The corresponding enzymes for those compounds are the aromatic amino acid hydroxylase family and nitric oxide synthase.

 In plants

 Phenylalanine is the starting compound used in the synthesis of flavonoids.
-Lignan is derived from phenylalanine and from tyrosine.
+Lignan is derived from phenylalanine and tyrosine.
 Phenylalanine is converted to cinnamic acid by the enzyme phenylalanine ammonia-lyase.

-Biosynthesis

-Phenylalanine is biosynthesized via the shikimate pathway.

 Phenylketonuria

 The genetic disorder phenylketonuria (PKU) is the inability to metabolize phenylalanine because of a lack of the enzyme phenylalanine hydroxylase.
 Individuals with this disorder are known as "phenylketonurics" and must regulate their intake of phenylalanine.
 Phenylketonurics often use blood tests to monitor the amount of phenylalanine in their blood.
 Lab results may report phenylalanine levels using either mg/dL and μmol/L. One mg/dL of phenylalanine is approximately equivalent to 60 μmol/L.

 A (rare) "variant form" of phenylketonuria called hyperphenylalaninemia is caused by the inability to synthesize a cofactor called tetrahydrobiopterin, which can be supplemented.
 Pregnant women with hyperphenylalaninemia may show similar symptoms of the disorder (high levels of phenylalanine in blood), but these indicators will usually disappear at the end of gestation.
 Pregnant women with PKU must control their blood phenylalanine levels even if the fetus is heterozygous for the defective gene because the fetus could be adversely affected due to hepatic immaturity.

 A non-food source of phenylalanine is the artificial sweetener aspartame.
 This compound is metabolized by the body into several chemical byproducts including phenylalanine.
 The breakdown problems phenylketonurics have with the buildup of phenylalanine in the body also occurs with the ingestion of aspartame, although to a lesser degree.
 Accordingly, all products in Australia, the U.S. and Canada that contain aspartame must be labeled: "Phenylketonurics: Contains phenylalanine."
 In the UK, foods containing aspartame must carry ingredient panels that refer to the presence of "aspartame or E951" and they must be labeled with a warning "Contains a source of phenylalanine."
-In Brazil, the label "Contém Fenilalanina" (Portuguese for "Contains Phenylalanine") is also mandatory in products which contain it.
+In Brazil, the label "Contém Fenilalanina" (Portuguese for "Contains Phenylalanine") is mandatory in products which contain it.
 These warnings are placed to help individuals avoid such foods.